ndd21/PHYS281/docs/index.md

   account and provides a Jupyter Notebook like Python environment.
 You can produce plots and install a wide variety of packages using pip.

-Let us know of any others.
+Please let us know of any others.